viesturz/klipper/docs/G-Codes.md

 A VELOCITY can also be specified instead of a VALUE.
 This velocity is converted to the 20bit TSTEP based value representation.
 Only use the VELOCITY argument for fields that represent velocities.

+### [toolchanger]

+The following commands are available when toolchanger is loaded.

+### INITIALIZE_TOOLCHANGER
+`INITIALIZE_TOOLCHANGER [TOOLCHANGER=toolchanger] [TOOL_NAME=<name>] [T=<number>]`:
+Initializes or Re-initializes the toolchanger state.
+Sets toolchanger status to `ready`.

+The default behavior is to auto-initialize on first tool selection call.
+Always needs to be manually re-initialized after a `SELECT_TOOL_ERROR`.
+If `TOOL_NAME` is specified, sets the active tool without performing any tool change gcode.
+The after_change_gcode is always called. `TOOL_NAME` with empty name unselects tool.

+### ASSIGN_TOOL
+`ASSIGN_TOOL TOOL=<name> N=<number>`: Assign tool to specific tool number.
+Overrides any assignments set up by `tool.tool_number`.
+Sets up a corresponding T<n> and M104/M109 T<index> commands.
+Does *not* change the active tool.

+### SELECT_TOOL
+`SELECT_TOOL TOOL=<name> [RESTORE_AXIS=xyz]`: Select the active tool.
+The toolhead will be moved to the previous position on any axis specified in `RESTORE_AXIS` value.
+Slicer Gcode normally use `T0`, `T1`, `T2`,... to select a tool.
+Printer config should contain macros to map them to corresponding tool names, or set `tool.tool_number:` to auto register a T macro.

+The selection sequence is as follows:

+- gcode state is saved
+- toolchanger.before_change_gcode is run
+- current extruder and fan are deactivated, if changed
+- current_tool.dropoff_gcode is run - if a tool is currently selected
+- new_tool.pickup_gcode is run
+- new extruder and fan are activated, if changed
+- toolchanger.after_change_gcode is run
+- gcode state is restored, without move
+- new tool is moved to the gcode position, according to RESTORE_AXIS

+If the tools have parents, their corresponding dropoff/pickup gcode is also run.

+### SELECT_TOOL_ERROR
+`SELECT_TOOL_ERROR [MESSAGE=]`: Signals failure to select a tool.
+Can be called from within tool macros during SELECT_TOOL and will abort any remaining tool change steps and put the toolchanger starting the selection in `ERROR` state.

+### UNSELECT_TOOL
+`UNSELECT_TOOL [RESTORE_AXIS=]`: Unselect active tool without selecting a new one.

+Performs only the first part of select tool, leaving the printer with no tool selected.

 ### [toolhead]